Frechet Borel Ideals with Borel orthogonal: Introduction

 \section{Introduction}

 Given a collection $\cal A$ of subsets of $\N$, the orthogonal of $\cal A$ is the following family of sets

-In this paper we study some structural properties of pairs $(I,I^\perp)$ where $I$ is an ideal of subsets of $\N$, that is to say, $I$ is a non empty collection of subsets of $\N$ closed under finite unions and taking subsets of its elements.
+In this paper we study some structural properties of pairs $(I,I^\perp)$ (also called, a gap) where $I$ is an ideal of subsets of $\N$, that is to say, $I$ is a non empty collection of subsets of $\N$ closed under finite unions and taking subsets of its elements.

-There have been quite of interest in the study of pairs $({\cal A},{\cal B})$ of orthogonal families (i.e, ${\cal A}\su {\cal B}^\perp$) because its natural connection with gaps in the quotient algebra ${\cal P}(\N)/\mbox{Fin}$ and its applications to problems in analysis and topology (see for instance \cite{AvilesStevo2011,DK,To,TU} and the references therein).
 The motivation of our work comes from some results about definable pairs of orthogonal families.
-The word definable refers to the descriptive complexity of the family as a subset of the Cantor cuber $2^\N$.
-It is in that sense that we will talk about Borel, analytic or coanalytic ideals.
-For instance, if $I$ is Borel (or analytic), then $I^\perp$ is (at most) coanalytic.
+The word definable refers to the descriptive complexity of the family as a subset of the Cantor cube $2^\N$ (by the usual identification of a subset of $\N$ with its characteristic function).
+It is in that sense that we talk about Borel, analytic or co-analytic ideals.
+For instance, if $I$ is Borel (or analytic), then $I^\perp$ is (at most) co-analytic.